 a) Somatic cell

-Explanation: In haploid organisms the zygote is diploid which undergoes meiosis to give haploid individual.
-Here, egg and other gamete is haploid as is somatic cell, so no meiosis is required by it.
+Explanation: In haploid organisms the zygote is diploid which undergoes meiosis to give a haploid individual.
+Here, egg and other gamete are haploid as is somatic cell, so no meiosis is required by it.

 3. The reduction division of mitosis is _________________